 Whenever I see a castle on my way I want to ride my steel horse through its gates and conquer it.
 Continue reading The conquest of Turjak castle

-Activity application Strava and clothing manufacturer Rapha hold a Festive 500 challenge every year to get cyclists to ride 500 or more kilometres between Christmas Eve and New Year.
+With the Festive 500 activity application Strava and clothing manufacturer Rapha challenge cyclists to ride 500 kilometers or more between Christmas Eve and New Year.
 With our, so far, snow free winter it was a good chance to join the challenge and explore and show the Slovenian roads and roadside in wintertime.
-So here you go: 5 rides, 505 kilometres of … Continue reading Festive 500: Slovenian holiday spirit seen from the bike
+So here you go: 5 rides, 505 kilometres of Slovenian roads in 38 … Continue reading Festive 500: Slovenian holiday spirit seen from the bike

 My 10 favorite views from the bike of the last two weeks in which we saw a little bit of winter and a lot of spring From evening till morning Rest time is yours, From dusk till down Don’t be afraid to work (school in Bevke) High on the hills near Ljubljana, curvy lines draw up a landscape (Samotorica) through which roads meander (Žažar) going up … Continue reading The Sunny Side of Winter